Feel the heartbeat of Paxi by village-hopping

 Loggos

-The smallest coastal settlement on the island, but no less colourful than the rest, is Loggos, with its intimate marina and a quiet little beach.
+The smallest coastal settlement on Paxos (but no less colourful than the rest) is Loggos, with an intimate marina and a quiet little beach.
 Famous for its seafood, Loggos is a must for lunch or dinner, whether you’re in the mood for something traditional or gourmet.
-Boats also leave from here for day tours around Antipaxi.
+Boats also leave from here for day trips around Antipaxos.
 And a final tip is to follow your nose to the bakery in the port, where you can buy snacks and fuel up for more exploring.

 And a bonus

-Near the village of Magazia, Erimitis (Hermit) is possibly the best beach-sunset combination on Paxi (high praise indeed).
+Near the village of Magazia, Erimitis (Hermit) offers possibly the best beach-sunset combination on Paxos (high praise indeed).
 It’s a wonderful spot for dinner or a cocktail, especially when there’s live music.

 GET PLANNING

 How you get between the villages is up to you.
-You can move between them by car, bus, bike or even on foot, and the longer you take the more you’ll feel the magic.
+You can move between them by car or bike or on foot, and the longer you take the more you’ll feel the magic.
 Gaios has the most to see, so it’s a good place to start.
 But as the villages are close to each other, it makes sense to set out from wherever you’re staying.

 - By car or taxi: 11km (25mins).